If you are visiting the Mid-South I highly suggest touring Slave Haven Memphis and the Burkle Estate.

 In June of 1865, the practice of chattel slavery was formally abolished across the United States.
 Burkle went back to a quiet life of selling livestock and anti-Black sentiments remained a steady fixture in the city.

-It remains among the worst racially motivated riot in U.S. history.
+It remains among the worst racially motivated riots in U.S. history.

 It was really amazing to be able to share this experience with my daughter Madison who is 13 years old, and my mom who is 75 years old.

-I have so much respect for all the people involved in the Underground Railroad and what they had to endure; and because of them I am able to provide a better life for my mom and daughter.
+I have so much respect for all the people involved in the Underground Railroad and what they had to endure; because of them, I am able to provide a better life for my mom and daughter.

 Next on our journey was going down into the cellar to see the actual hiding place for the slaves.
 This was especially emotional for me!

-Slave Haven has a wealth of invaluable historical information to share, and I would recommend Slave Haven for both children and adults.
+Slave Haven Memphis and the Burkle Estate has a wealth of invaluable historical information to share, and I would recommend Slave Haven for both children and adults.

 The historical components of the tour included the destruction of lives through the slave trade; how they managed to survive daily life, and the ability of the slave community to communicate how to escape through quilts and other signs.